schubergphilis/terraform-aws-mcaf-landing-zone/README.md

 ### AWS Config Rules

 This module provisions by default a set of basic AWS Config Rules.
-In order to add extra rules, a list of [rule identifiers](https://docs.aws.amazon.com/config/latest/developerguide/managed-rules-by-aws-config.html) can be passed via the variable `aws_config` using the attribute `rule_identifiers`.
+In order to add extra rules, a list of [rule identifiers](https://docs.aws.amazon.com/config/latest/developerguide/managed-rules-by-aws-config.html) can be passed via the variable `aws_config.rule_identifiers`.

-If you would like to authorize other accounts to aggregate AWS Config data, the account IDs and regions can also be passed via the variable `aws_config` using the attributes `aggregator_account_ids` and `aggregator_regions` respectively.
+If you would like to authorize other accounts to aggregate AWS Config data, the account IDs can also be passed via the variable `aws_config.aggregator_account_ids`.

 NOTE: This module already authorizes the `audit` account to aggregate Config data from all other accounts in the organization, so there is no need to specify the `audit` account ID in the `aggregator_account_ids` list.